jj5/kickass-crypto/README.md

 Shell scripts are written for bash.
 If you don't have bash you may need to port.

+## Namespaces etc

+Yes, I have heard of namespaces and PSR-4 autoloading, and no, I don't like them.
+If I wanted to program in Java, I would program in Java.
+This library does things the old fashioned way.

 ## Supported use cases

 This code supports two specific use cases: